fanpu/blog/_posts/2020-07-30-breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-1.markdown

 {% endraw %}
 {% endhighlight %}

 Awesome!
 I hope you have enjoyed the first part of this series and that it was helpful to you :).
+You can continue on to the second part [here](breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-2).